 Born in Russia, the late Dr. Friedlander left his native land at the age of ten years and went to Germany, where he stayed and carried out his studies for his career.

 He was ordained at the age of twenty-three years.
 He was appointed rabbi of the synagogue at Sunderland, England.
-Leaving this post he went to Kingston, Jamaica, and stayed at the West Indian post for four years.
+Leaving this post he went to Kingston, Jamaica, and stayed at the West Indian post for four years. [note: during his time in Jamaica. circa 1882, Rabbi Freidlander became a founding member of the Jamaica Masonic Benevolence Association.]

 Nearly forty years ago he came to Canada and was appointed Chief Rabbi of the Shaar Hasho Mayim at Montreal, later going to Winnipeg. [note: Rabbi Friedlander was apparently Rabbi of Temple Emanu-El Beth Shalom in Montreal 1899-1901]